pulumi/docs/content/blog/getting-started-with-k8s-part6/index.md

 ## Managing secrets

 In addition to managing users and groups, managing secrets such as credentials is an important task.
-The Pulumi CLI lets you rotate secrets providers for a stack.
-This particularly important when people leave an organization or if you want to change to a different secrets provider, e.g., from Vault to AWS KMS.
+The Pulumi CLI lets you rotate the secrets provider for a stack.
+This is particularly important when people leave an organization or if you want to change to a different secrets provider, e.g., from Vault to AWS KMS.
 Also, we can copy secrets from one stack to another.
 A frequent use of this capability is to copy database account credentials from one stack to another.
 You can read more about [managing secrets]({{< relref "/blog/managing-secrets-with-pulumi" >}}) and the using the [CLI]({{< relref "blog/rotating-secret-providers" >}}) to rotate providers on the Pulumi blog.

 ## Updating clusters